Go Big or Go Home: The Art of Marketing Stunts

 Recently Ikea, the Swedish interior design retailer, stunted by recreating some of America’s most iconic rooms in its Real Life Series.
 You’d probably easily recognize “The Simpson’s” family room, Monica Geller and the “Friends” apartment and the “Stranger Things” living room.
 Ikea cleverly displayed its offering of functional products that fill rooms for all sorts of real people—families, mates and strangers alike.

-Awhile back, British Airways set up a giant, interactive billboard in the middle of Piccadilly Circus in London, encouraging passersby to #lookup.
-Each time a British Airways flew overhead, the billboard showed a little boy stand up and point: “Look it’s flight BA475 from Barcelona.”
+A while back, British Airways set up a giant, interactive billboard in the middle of Piccadilly Circus in London, encouraging passersby to #lookup.
+Each time a British Airways flew overhead, the billboard showed a little boy standing up and pointing: “Look it’s flight BA475 from Barcelona.”
 The billboard combined smart technology with a traditional advertising medium to declare that British Airways is always flying to diverse locations around the world.
 For the first time, people looking up were not wondering, “Where is that flight going?”
-British Airways claimed ownership of their aircrafts that dominated the London skyline, positioning itself as the leading airline of the region.
+British Airways claimed ownership of its aircraft that dominated the London skyline, positioning itself as the leading airline in the region.

 Grocery stores across the globe have taken an environmental stance, encouraging shoppers to bring reusable bags.
 Several big supermarket chains, as mandated by law, charge customers anything between 10 to 25 cents per bag used.
 But, one market in Vancouver took it a step further by printing embarrassing sayings on its plastic bags.
 How would you feel walking around in public with a doggy bag that says, “The Colon Care Co-Op”?
 Or how about “Into the Weird Adult Video Emporium”?
 If customers want to avoid the walk of shame, they must remember to bring their reusable bags.
 East West Market creatively took a stance that promoted their commitment to environmental consciousness, while encouraging their customers to change their behaviors for the better.